Investigations into a Truck Crash

 In addition to DVIRs, drivers must also provide reports for equipment supplied by an intermodal equipment provider.
 This makes the providers aware of any possible defects or issues with the parts or accessories they provided, so they can make necessary repairs.
 This is another important safety report that can be helpful in establishing what party should be liable for the crash.

 The Federal Motor Carrier Safety Administration (FMCSA) assigns special agents that inspect commercial vehicles and intermodal equipment.
-These agents can indicate whether there’s increased risk of an accident due to the problems with either the equipment or truck parts.
+These agents can indicate whether there’s an increased risk of an accident due to the problems with either the equipment or truck parts.
 If so, the truck is marked as “out-of-service” and cannot be driven until the motor carrier company fixes it.

 Obtaining these reports would be helpful in establishing whether the truck crash was due to an unsafe condition of the vehicle or negligence on the truckers’ part.
 In addition, it may show that the trucking company failed to repair parts noted by the special agents of FMCSA and allowed the truck to be driven in an unsafe condition.